boot2docker/boot2docker/README.md

 How to use
 ----------
 Simply boot from the ISO, and you're done.
-It runs on VMs and bare metal machines.
+It runs on VMs and bare-metal machines.

 If you want your containers to persist accross reboots, just attach an ext4 formatted disk to your VM, and boot2docker will automount it on `/var/lib/docker`.
 It will also persist the SSH keys of the machine.